-By Chip Heath’s “Decisive”
+By Chip Heath’s book “Decisive”

 • “When people share the worst decisions they’ve made in life, they are often recalling choices made in the grip of visceral emotion: anger, lust, anxiety, greed.
 Our lives would be very different if we had a dozen “undo” buttons to use in the aftermath of these choices.”